gridcoin-community/Gridcoin-Research/README.md

-GridCoin development tree
+Gridcoin development tree

-GridCoin is a PoS-based cryptocurrency.
+Gridcoin is a PoS-based cryptocurrency.

 Development process
 ===========================